qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 3. Gradio reporting *PermissionError: [Errno 13] Permission denied: < Temp file directory > when performing file upload through Gradio Interface in IDE.
 This does not affect the necessary transcription and summarisation flow of "4.Speech Transcription Summarizer."
 This can be resolved by executing with admin rights.

 4. Use of HuggingFaceInstructEmbeddings results in *TypeError: INSTRUCTOR._load_sbert_model() got an unexpected keyword argument 'token'* caused by  *sentence-transformers*>2.2.2 dependency.
-To workaround, HuggingFaceEmbeeding library was used instead
+To workaround, HuggingFaceEmbeeding library was used instead.

 ```
 pip install git+https://github.com/SilasMarvin/instructor-embedding.git@silas-update-for-newer-sentence-transformers